Overview of the anatomy of the lungs

 On the other hand, the left lung only has two lobes; superior and inferior, and 8 lung segments.
 The lobes are separated by a single oblique fissure.
 The mediastinal surface of the left lung shows impressions of the following structures: the heart, aortic arch, thoracic aorta and esophagus.

 Curious to find out everything about the lung anatomy?
-Sure, we have some articles, video tutorials and quizzes for you.
+Sure, we have an additional resource for you.

 The lungs and visceral pleura are supplied by the anterior pulmonary plexus and posterior pulmonary plexus which, as indicated by their names, are placed anteriorly and posteriorly to the tracheal bifurcation.